getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/04.lists-and-signup-forms/doc.md

 > [!NOTE]
 > A form's own `consent_text` is the sentence recorded against the people who sign up through it.
 The form carries it back to the site in a hidden `consent_form` field, signed with the site's secret, so nobody can claim a sentence the site never showed.
 An empty `consent_text` shows the site's **Consent Sentence** (on the **Signup** tab) while the site has one; the box goes only when that setting is empty too.
 See [Double opt-in and consent](../double-opt-in-and-consent#the-consent-sentence).

-### Several lists as boxes to tick
+### Several lists as checkboxes

-Offer two or more lists and the box draws them as boxes to tick, under each list's own name, none ticked:
+Offer two or more lists and the box draws them as checkboxes, under each list's own name, none checked:

 ```twig
 {{ mailroom_form('newsletter', {lists: ['security', 'events'], lists_label: 'What should we send you?'}) }}
 ```

 The first argument comes first, then `lists`, each once.
 A code that names no list is not offered.
-The person is signed up to the lists they tick, and the form will not send with none ticked ("Choose at least one list to join.").
+The person is signed up to the lists they check, and the form will not send with none checked ("Choose at least one list to join.").
 Each list keeps its own **Ask people to confirm**: one that asks is left waiting, one that does not is joined now, and one they are already on is left alone.
 However many lists wait on them, one confirmation email goes out, and pressing it confirms them all.

 With fewer than two lists offered, the box is the ordinary one-list box.

 ### What the box does

-- **With JavaScript**, the box posts its fields as JSON to `{route}/subscribe` and prints the answer where the form was.
+- **With JavaScript**, the box posts its fields as JSON to `{route}/subscribe` and prints the answer where the form was: once a signup is taken, the fields and the button give way to it and it takes the focus, so a screen reader reads it out.
+A refusal leaves the fields to correct and scrolls its answer into view.
 - **Without JavaScript**, the same form posts normally with the site's nonce, and the site answers with a page saying the same sentence.
-- **The consent box** is drawn when there is a consent sentence, and must be ticked.
+- **The consent box** is drawn when there is a consent sentence, and must be checked.
 A form with no box sends no consent at all.
 - **A honeypot field**, `website`, sits off screen with the label "Leave this field empty".
 A form filler that completes it is told it worked, and nothing is written.
 - **The answer is the same** for a new address, one already on the list and a suppressed one, so the form never tells anybody whether a particular person reads your mail.
 - **Signups are limited** to **Signups Per Hour** (`rate_limits.subscribe`, 10) from one visitor address.
 The eleventh gets "That is a few too many tries."